maxiprimo/titanflak/README.md

 # trillionflak
 Easy Ultimate Capital.

-Use Bid/Ask-Middle Price Moving Average And Flow The Exchange Wave.
+Use Bid/Ask-Middle Price And Flow The Exchange Wave.

 Missing A Bitcoin CFD Online Broker Digital Auto Trader Integration On Big Leverage, No Commission And High Value Volatility.